 By Philip Haldiman

-A power struggle over who has the authority to preserve Peoria’s history has officially ended up in court.
+A power struggle over who has the authority to preserve Peoria’s history could come to an end.

 David Brnilovich, attorney for group B, argued in court that the case hinges on the articles of incorporation, which confirms the nonprofit’s status, and Group A’s inability to show evidence of a valid meeting and election of board members.